 Often abrasive, vulgar and bloody-minded, Philip Larkin was one of the most original voices of the 20th Century.
 He is both the inspiration and point of departure for Contains Strong Language : The Hull Festival of Poetry and Performance.

-From Thursday 29 September to Sunday 2 October 2017, the BBC and partners will curate a celebratory festival of original poetry and performance that will take place in situ in Hull and across R1/1Xtra, Radio 2, Radio 3, Radio 4, BBC Four, BBC Arts Online and The Space.
+From Thursday 28 September to Sunday 2 October 2017, the BBC and partners will curate a celebratory festival of original poetry and performance that will take place in situ in Hull and across R1/1Xtra, Radio 2, Radio 3, Radio 4, BBC Four, BBC Arts Online and The Space. ?
+Live / Recorded for TV broadcast

 Philip Larkin, as Hull's most famous mouthpiece, inspires the focus of the festival.
 'Originality', he wrote, 'is being different from oneself, not others.'
 Participating artists are therefore asked to step outside their comfort zone and try something new, whether a different discipline or tone to their normal output.
 At the end of the festival, a Philip Larkin Award for Originality will be given to the participant who has most bravely and successfully responded to this challenge.